lordkebab/pywot/README.rst

 Installation
 ------------

-PyWOT works with Python 2.6 and 2.7 as of this release.
-It can be installed using pip:
+New in version 1.0, PyWOT works with Python 2.6+.
+Install using pip:

 .. code-block:: bash